anmarkoulis/event-sourcing/docs/notes.md

 - Use these to connect with audience pain points

 **Section Transitions:**
-- Each section starts with an overview slide
+- Each section builds on the previous one
-- Clear transitions between sections
+- Clear narrative flow from problem to solution to implementation to reality
-- Consistent timing throughout
+- Consistent story-telling approach throughout
 - Build complexity gradually

 **Code Examples Strategy:**